 Designed for highly talented individuals in sports, including athletes, coaches, and other specialists, who will raise NSW’s international standing and contribute to the development of the sports sector.

-• Exceptional Sporting Achievement (for Athletes): Athletes must demonstrate exceptional and outstanding achievements at the highest levels of their sport, with significant national or international recognition.
+You must show exceptional and outstanding results at the highest levels of your sport, with clear national or international recognition.

 5. Creative Pathway